 - 2 hours to Half Day Time to Spend

 Read about how we rank Things to Do.

-Located in one of the trendiest neighborhoods of the city, the Atlanta History Center seeks to explore Atlanta's past.
-The center's primary facility is the Atlanta History Museum, with exhibits that span the region's history, from Native American culture to life in the antebellum South.
+Spread across 33 acres in Atlanta's trendy Buckhead neighborhood, the Atlanta History Center seeks to explore Georgia's past through comprehensive exhibitions, historic homes and miles of gardens and trails.
+The center's primary facility is the Atlanta History Museum, which showcases exhibits that span the region's history, from Native American culture to life in the antebellum South.

-Near the museum is the Swan House, a restored estate originally built in 1928 that gives visitors a different perspective into the city's history.
-Living up to its name, every room supposedly has at least one swan (motif) in it.
-Outside of the house, the Swan Woods Trail is lined by beautiful plants native to Georgia.
-Nearby, you can also see how the other half lived at the Tullie Smith Farm, a plantation house from the mid-1800s.
+Near the museum is the Swan House, a restored estate originally built in 1928.
+Living up to its name, every room allegedly features at least one swan (motif).
+Outside the house, the Swan Woods Trail is lined with beautiful plants native to Georgia.
+Nearby, you can also see how the other half lived at the Smith Family Farm, a plantation house from the mid-1800s.
 Meanwhile, bookworms won't want to miss a tour of the Margaret Mitchell House, where the author penned her Pulitzer Prize-winning novel, "Gone With the Wind."

 Many travelers say that this property's attractions more than justify its entrance fee.
 Just be sure to allot enough time for the center's buildings: Several visitors note that there's plenty to see here, so plan on spending at least three hours on-site.